sharing inspiration for intentional living from our Home on one acre, nestled in the evergreens of Northern California.

 Homemaking - Encouraging you to make your home a haven for you and you family.

-I was raised in the country and from a very young age I showed interest in homemaking and gardening.
+I was raised in the country and from a very young age I showed interest in homemaking, gardening and cooking the foods that I grew.

 She Knew how to live off the land.
-But she also liked the finer things in life, like her powder blue Mercedes parked in the garage and only driven on Sundays.
-She inspired me in so many ways and helped to shape me into the mother, wife, gardener and homemaker I am today.
+But she also liked the finer things in life.
+She proudly drove her powder blue Mercedes, though only on Sundays.